cogentcore/core/goal/README.md

 Note that there is nothing special about the name `make` here, so this can be done with any file.

 The `make` package defines a number of useful utility functions that accomplish the standard dependency and file timestamp checking functionality from the standard `make` command, as in the [magefile](https://magefile.org/dependencies/) system.
-Note that the goal direct exec command syntax makes the resulting make files much closer to a standard bash-like Makefile, while still having all the benefits of Go control and expressions, compared to magefile.
+Note that the goal direct shell command syntax makes the resulting make files much closer to a standard bash-like Makefile, while still having all the benefits of Go control and expressions, compared to magefile.

 TODO: implement and document above.

-# SSH connections to remote hosts
+## SSH connections to remote hosts

 Any number of active SSH connections can be maintained and used dynamically within a script, including simple ways of copying data among the different hosts (including the local host).
 The Go mode execution is always on the local host in one running process, and only the shell commands are executed remotely, enabling a unique ability to easily coordinate and distribute processing and data across various hosts.